 Apple MacBook laptops are available to be loaned out by students during each school day from our Libraries and from computer carts deployed across all school divisions, and in certain classrooms there are MacBook computers specially set up to teach specific classes.
 Our Librarians and faculty members oversee the MacBook requests based on the students' learning needs.
 Upper School Students are also allowed to bring their personally-owned laptops (BYOD) to school to conduct their school work, with the understanding that they must adhere to the Columbus Academy Responsible Acceptable Use policy.

-Most classrooms also have projectors or TV carts connected to Apple TVs that support AirPlay from their iPads and MacBooks, and in the near future, Columbus Academy plans to deploy new Smart TVs with touch-capable panels that will allow teachers and students to share their screens simultaneously to the displays and interact with it via touch or styluses attached to the Smart TV.
+Most classrooms also have BenQ panels or TV carts connected to Apple TVs that support AirPlay from their iPads and MacBooks, and since 2023, Columbus Academy have been replacing our classroom projectors with BenQ interactive flat panels that allows faculty and students to not only share their screens but also interact with the panel's Google apps via touch or styluses.

 Upper School students will be given the ability to access printers on their computers across campus, so they can print out class-related documents such as project reports, class assignments, and presentation materials.

-Students from 5th Grade to 12th Grade will be assigned an iPad that they can take home.
+Students from 5th Grade to 12th Grade will be assigned an iPad that they can take home, enclosed in a case with a keyboard & trackpad on its cover.
 These iPads will includes a standard set of apps used for classwork & learning, and students will be allowed to use the "Self-Service" app to browse and install apps from the Academy-licensed software catalog.

 If you need an app that is not available, please ask your teacher or advisor contact the Tech Office (techhelp@columbusacademy.org) for assistance.